 In this article:

-Simple Wedding Centerpieces
+Simple Wedding Centerpiece Ideas

 Let your dahlias (or flower of choice) shine by pairing them with delicate, tiny blossoms.
 We love the idea of incorporating darker hues to make the centerpiece a little more edgy.